 The ultimate scientific FAQ collection for expecting parents!
-“The Seed Of Intelligence“, the second book in the Your Baby’s Developing Brain series by Dr. Chong Chen, research scientist at the RIKEN Brain Science Institute, Japan, takes a in-depth look at what makes for optimal nutrition and healthy lifestyle for expecting mothers and how to safely achieve these developmental goals.
+“The Seed Of Intelligence“, the second book in the Your Baby’s Developing Brain series by Dr. Chong Chen, research scientist at the RIKEN Brain Science Institute, Japan, takes an in-depth look at what makes for optimal nutrition and healthy lifestyle for expecting mothers and how to safely achieve these developmental goals.

-Dr. Chen’s medical training and internship in gynecology, obstetrics and pediatrics are definitely expressed in this exceptional volume that puts together all you need to know about the main factors that influence a woman’s physical health and mental comfort during the nine months of pregnancy.
+Dr. Chen’s medical training and internship in gynecology, obstetrics, and pediatrics are definitely expressed in this exceptional volume that puts together all you need to know about the main factors that influence a woman’s physical health and mental comfort during the nine months of pregnancy.

-The six chapters of the book provide a comprehensive approach to pregnancy-related significant subjects such as diet and nutrition, nutrition supplementation, food safety and substance abuse, work, physical exercise, environmental risks and sleep.
+The six chapters of the book provide a comprehensive approach to pregnancy-related significant subjects such as diet and nutrition, nutrition supplementation, food safety, and substance abuse, work, physical exercise, environmental risks, and sleep.

 The book guides future parents through all the critical steps that one can take to ensure the optimal environment for a baby’s development in the womb and is filled with evidence-supported tips on how to maintain or boost the influence of these early health decisions in the first years of the baby’s life.

 For example, in the “Diet & Nutrition” Chapter you will discover how a mother’s eating habits, even those during pregnancy, affect the offspring’s food preferences, how the mother’s weight influences the baby’s mental and physical development, what makes for healthy energy intake and entire diet strategies that will help you experience a healthy pregnancy and create the optimal physical environment for your baby while still in the womb.

 Other questions that find their answers in the same chapter include: